Hiienng/MiniProject-1_HousePricingEvaluation/README.md

 # MiniProject 1 - House Pricing Evaluation
-This project using DecisionTree to evaluate the house price in USA
+This project use DecisionTree to evaluate the house price in USA